 Although the vaccine may no longer be producing levels of antibodies that protect people entirely from infection, the long-term memory response is still working and protecting people from serious illness and death.
 But what’s the harm in being prepared for the time when boosters may be needed?
 Developing a booster and getting safety data should be a priority especially for those most at risk.
 Our responsibility should be to protect those who are most vulnerable.

 The Johnson & Johnson vaccine candidate unlike Pfizer and Moderna, uses a human adenovirus that has been modified to no longer replicated in humans and cannot cause disease.
 The vaccine is reported to be 66% effective in preventing moderate to severe COVID-19 at 28 days post-vaccination.
 The vaccine is reported to be 85% effective in preventing severe/critical COVID-19.
 Moreover, the vaccine demonstrated complete protection against COVID-19 related hospitalization and death at 28 days post vaccination.
 Onset of protection was observed as early as day 14 and there were initially no reported COVID-19-related deaths in vaccinated individuals.
 Vaccine roll out however was halted due to concerns about blot clots occurring in several women of child bearing age, including one fatality.9,10

 On Friday, April 23, 2021 the US FDA Advisory Committee on Immunization Practices voted to recommend resuming the use of the Johnson& Johnson COVID-19 vaccine based on their assessment that the benefits clearly outweigh the risks.
-Currently there are 6 reported cases of blood clots including one fatality in women between age 18 and 48 in the first 6.8 million vaccine doses administered.
+There were 6 reported cases of blood clots including one fatality in women between age 18 and 48 in the first 6.8 million vaccine doses administered.